 Forty percent (40%, n=22) of participants reported being originally from Waynesville, while sixty percent (60%, n=33) reported they were not originally from Waynesville.
 However, over sixty-two percent (62.5%, n=35) reported living in Haywood County for more than 10 years, with fifty-one percent (51%) of those participants being originally from Waynesville.
 Approximately fourteen percent (14.29%, n=8) of participants reported being in Haywood County for 1-4 years, with seventy-five percent (75%) of those individuals not originally from Waynesville.
-A little more than twelve percent (12.5%, n=7) of participants reported being in Haywood County for less than 1 year, suggesting that they are not originally from Waynesville.
-Almost eleven percent (10.71%, n=6) reported being in Haywood County for 5-9 years, with almost sixty-seven percent (66.76%) of those individuals not originally from Waynesville.
+A little more than twelve percent (12.5%, n=7) of participants reported being in Haywood County for 5-9 years, with almost sixty-seven percent (66.76%) of those individuals not originally from Waynesville.
 These data appear to indicate that most individuals have been in Haywood County for a decade or longer, yet they may have lived in other towns and neighborhoods in the county prior to Waynesville.

 A little more than half of participants (51.52%, n=17) reported coming to Waynesville because they had friends or family living there.
-While 1 participant (3.03%) preferred not to say why they came to Waynesville, approximately fifteen percent (15.15%, n=5) reported coming to Waynesville to access homeless services, twelve percent (12.12%, n=4) for employment opportunities, and eighteen percent (18.18%, n=6) for reasons other than what was listed on the survey.
-The participants (n=5) who indicated they came to Waynesville to access homeless services represent individuals seeking protection and safety from domestic or interpersonal violence or due to the death of family member.
+While 1 participant (3.03%) preferred not to say why they came to Waynesville.
+Approximately fifteen percent (15.15%, n=5) reported coming to Waynesville to access homeless services, twelve percent (12.12%, n=4) for employment opportunities, and eighteen percent (18.18%, n=6) for reasons other than what was listed on the survey.
+Studies of other rural areas indicate some people who are homeless may migrate in search of homeless services, supports, and employment (National Advisory Committee on Rural Health and Human Services, 2014), especially if they have been homeless for an extended amount of time.
+For example, 20% of Veterans who are chronically homeless migrate to different regions during their homelessness (US Department of Veterans Affairs, 2015).
+Further, the participants (n=5) who indicated they came to Waynesville to access homeless services represent individuals seeking protection and safety from domestic or interpersonal violence or due to the death of family member.